yay10053/Biostat625Package/README.md

 devtools::install_github("yay10053/Biostat625Package", build_vignettes = TRUE)

 # Instruction Content
-To find the function document, examples, accurancy, and efficiency.
+You will be able to find a user guide containing the function document, examples, and function accurancy and efficiency comparsion.
 In the Console, type in the following:

 help(package = "LM")